wdrz/data-manager/README.md

 ![Image triggers](images/triggers.png)

 System also can detect contradicting classifications of image areas.
 Two classifications are said to be contradictory if they are not the same and any one of them is not a generalization of the other (in the graph of labels, one does not lay on the path to the root from other and vice versa).
 If such two contradictory classifications exist, an area of image is properly marked, and its subpage changes style to more reddish.
 This functionality is again written in PL/SQL.
-Check this code [here](model/constraints.sql).
+Check out this code [here](model/constraints.sql).

 ## Interface
 Front page contains a list of existing datasets with their titles, descriptions etc. It also allows to jump to subpages and to login.
 A login panel is displayed on every page.